Parramatta Grass (Sporobolus africanus).

 The following are non-selective but also have a long term residual and stop re-growth of Parramatta Grass.

 - Renegade.
-This stops weeds for up to 12 months, and reduces the need for multiple herbicide applications.
+This stops Parramatta Grass for up to 12 months, and reduces the need for multiple herbicide applications.

 - Numchuk Quad.
 Numchuk Quad gives effective post and pre emergent Rat’s Tail control for up to 12 months.

 - Cortex Duo.
-Gives a rapid knockdown of Parramatta Grass, and gives residual control for up to 3 months.
+Gives a rapid knockdown, and gives residual control for up to 3 months.
 Cortex Duo is safe to use around trees.